 Female student with a blue Spalding polo shirt sits with her laptop in a bright classroom setting

-Associate of Science in Radiologic Technologist
+Associate of Science in Radiologic Technology

-Radiology Tech Program Overview
+Radiologic Technology Program Overview

 • Associate of Science (A.S.) degree made up of 60 credit hours